ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 described in {{third-party-auditing}} and {{third-party-management}}, an outside organization monitors the operation of the transparency log.
 This third party verifies, among other things, that the transparency log is growing in an append-only manner.
-If verification is successful, the third party and produces a signature on the most recent tree head.
-The transparency log provides this signature to users in-line with their query responses as proof that they are not being shown a fork.
+If verification is successful, the third party produces a signature on the most recent tree head.
+The transparency log provides this signature to users inline with their query responses as proof that they are not being shown a fork.
 This approach relies on an assumption that the third party is trusted not to collude with the transparency log to sign a fork.